k66l/chat-with-pdf/README.md

 curl -X POST http://localhost:8000/ask \
   -H "Content-Type: application/json" \
   -d '{
-    "question": "What's the best approach for text-to-SQL in Chang and Fosler-Lussier (2023)?", "session_id": "test_session"
+    "question": "How is the T5-3B baseline model finetuned for the few-shot experiments on GeoQuery and Scholar in Rajkumar et al. (2022)?", "session_id": "test_session"
   }'